 Although refinery explosions and fires should be relatively rare events, they occur more often than you would think.
 If you were severely injured in a refinery explosion, then it is vitally important to obtain experienced legal counsel.
 The oil company will do everything it can to limit your opportunity to seek a full financial settlement.
 They may also attempt to hide any evidence that portrays them in a negative light.
 When negligent safety practices cause an injury, we must investigate the accident scene and uncover any necessary proof.
 Our attorneys have experience representing oil refinery accident victims and will work hard to obtain the required evidence.
 We have a deep understanding of the petrochemical industry and can help you navigate the Texas legal system.

 At Stevenson & Murray, we have represented personal injury victims for over three decades.
-Our attorneys pride themselves on treating every client with an exceptional level of consideration and care.
+Our Houston personal injury attorneys pride themselves on treating every client with an exceptional level of consideration and care.
 For refinery accident victims, we know that no settlement or verdict will undo the past trauma you have experienced.
 However, we do know that it is important to hold the oil company responsible for their actions.
 If their action or inaction is deemed negligent, then we must ensure that they are adhering to the required regulations.
 Also, it is important that you receive financial compensation for your injuries.
 Your medical expenses will be substantial and may put your family in an uncomfortable financial position.
 Our Houston refinery accident attorneys understand the Texas legal system and know how to recover from an oil company.
 We will protect you from any intimidation tactics and make sure that you can afford your medical expenses.

 A refinery separates raw crude oil into several components, known as fractions.
 They do this by taking advantage of the boiling point for each fraction.
 The process begins with a system called fractional distillation.
 This is where the crude oil is heated to around 720 degrees Fahrenheit.
 Hot liquid and vapors will enter a distillation column where the vapors cool as they rise.
 They will condense on collection trays at different heights.
 These liquids, such as kerosene, will be sent to other units for further processing.
 To make different types of fuel, you must manipulate the liquid molecules.
 By using a cracking unit, you can form a smaller chain that creates a heavier fuel.
 This is a basic overview showing us how an oil refinery makes different types of fuel.